And I’m Leaving Some Baggage Behind

 Keep either a digital or written travel journal and add notes to your google doc.
 I have shared a lot of my travel information with friends (and they have done the same for me).
 It is a great way to remember the details of each place you visited.
 If you keep a digital copy, not on google docs, email it to yourself in case you lose your phone.
 I love this journal I got for my trips.

-The flight abroad is long and can get cramped.
+The flight abroad is long and you may feel it in your neck.
 Help alleviate some of that with a good neck pillow.
 Ours is a memory foam Cabeau that we purchased from eBags.
 You can purchase neck pillows from Walmart and Target– just look for one that has a head, chin, and neck support.

 Converters and Adapters – These are a must.
 Last year I purchased a multiple USB wall charger with interchangeable UUS/UK/EU plugs.
 This allowed me to plug in my phone, apple watch and use a blow dryer at the same time.
 You can find others on Target, Walmart, Best Buy, eBags, and Amazon or a travel store.
 I would strongly recommend choosing one that is not cumbersome or big.
 You really do not want to carry heavier items.